25prabhu10/notes/docs/Collection/FFmpeg.md

 ## x265

-[x265](https://x265.readthedocs.io/en/master/) is a H.265/HEVC encoder.
+[x265](https://x265.readthedocs.io/en/master/) is a H.265/HEVC encoder

-An application for encoding video streams into the H.265/MPEG-H HEVC compression format.
+An application for encoding video streams into the H.265/MPEG-H HEVC compression format

 ### Basic Commands